-"The Stinger by Recoup Fitness provides all the benefits of a traditional Self Myofacial Release (foam rolling) in combination with Cryotherapy (Ice Massage).
+"The Recoup Cold Roller provides all the benefits of a traditional Self Myofacial Release (foam rolling) in combination with Cryotherapy (Ice Massage).
 These two forms of muscle therapy help to decrease inflammation, aid in post workout recovery, and allow specific treatment for areas in need.

-By applying the cold steel surface of the stinger the muscle will release metabolic waste products and toxins which become build up in the muscle after exercising.
+By applying the pressure with the cold roller the muscle will release metabolic waste products and toxins which become build up in the muscle after exercising.
 In addition, Self Myofacial Release impacts the Golgi Tendon Organs and allows the muscle to relax.
-Once the muscle is relaxed the cold aspect of The Stinger allows for a decrease in inflammation.
+Once the muscle is relaxed the cold aspect of product allows for a decrease in inflammation.

-The Stinger’s unique combination of Self Myofacial Release and Cryotherapy allows for the body to recover faster and decrease the potential for injury.
-The Stinger has application for many major injuries active people face such as Plantar Fasciitis, Shin Splints, Tennis/Golf Elbow and other overuse injuries."
+The Recoup Cold Rollers unique combination of Self Myofacial Release and Cryotherapy allows for the body to recover faster and decrease the potential for injury.
+The Recoup Cold Roller has application for many major injuries active people face such as Plantar Fasciitis, Shin Splints, Tennis/Golf Elbow and other overuse injuries."

 -Rob Van Valkenburgh

 Director of NFL Combine Prep/ D1 Head Trainer / Assistant Athlete Director at Purdue